home-assistant/home-assistant.io/source/_integrations/adaptive_lighting.markdown

 Although having your lights automatically adapt is great most of the time, there might be times at which you want to set the lights to a different color/brightness and keep it that way.
 For this purpose, the integration (when `take_over_control` is enabled) automatically detects whether someone (e.g., person toggling the light switch) or something (automation) changes the lights.
 If this happens *and* the light is already on, the light that was changed gets marked as "manually controlled" and the Adaptive Lighting component will stop adapting that light until it turns off and on again (or if you use the service call `adaptive_lighting.set_manual_control`).
-This mechanism works by listening to all `light.turn_on` calls and by noting that the component did not make the call.
+This mechanism works by listening to all `light.turn_on` calls that change the color or brightness and by noting that the component did not make the call.
 Additionally, there is an option to detect all state changes (when `detect_non_ha_changes` is enabled), so also changes to the lights that were not made by a `light.turn_on` call (e.g., through an app or via something outside of Home Assistant.)
 It does this by comparing a light's state to Adaptive Lighting's previously used settings.
 Whenever a light gets marked as "manually controlled", an `adaptive_lighting.manual_control` event is fired, such that one can use this information in automations.